Line a 18cm/7” round, deep, loose bottom cake tin with parchment and pre-heat the oven.

 Squeeze the orange and add 2-3 tablespoons of the juice to make a spreadable consistency.

-Spread the topping over the top and sides of the cold cake.
+Spread the topping over the top of the cold cake.

 Dust the outer edges of the cake with the cold, chopped walnuts.